anibalsierram/DustProperties/README.md

 # DustProperties (In construction ... )
-Inferring dust properties (Dust temperature, Dust surface density, maximum grain size) from sub-millimeter and millimeter observations.
+Inferring dust properties radial profiles (Dust temperature, Dust surface density, maximum grain size) from sub-millimeter and millimeter dust continuum observations.

 <h3>What do you need?</h3>